 Higher abandonment rates mean lesser chances of converting visitors to customers.
 Naturally, when visitors leave your website right away, they miss out on what it offers.

 If a site takes five seconds or more to load, this drastically decreases your chances of retaining visitors.
 Most visitors will automatically steer clear of your website if they reencounter it because of how slow it loads.

 2. Poor User Engagement

 User engagement is significant to the conversion process.
 If you want to convert first-time visitors to recurring ones, you have to improve engagement.

-A slow website results in low user engagement.
-If your site has multiple pages and each page takes a while to load, it is harder for visitors to engage.
+If your website is slow, it will suffer from poor user engagement.
+If your site has multiple pages and each one takes too long to load, it is harder for visitors to engage.